 };

-No standard yet exists for the purpose of aiding the understanding of source code being read by someone other than the author.
+No standard yet exists for the purpose of aiding the understanding of source code being read by someone other than maybe the author.
+In fact, the author may need help understanding the code written by them later.

 There's a saying that is quite popular among software engineers or programmers